sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-existing-cloudtrail-ecs-vpc-subnet.md

   region = "<AWS_REGION>"   # must match s3 AND sns region
 }

+# you can setup this provider as desired, just giving an example
 provider "aws" {
   alias  = "member"
   region = "<AWS_REGION>"   # must match s3 AND sns region